-On Saturday the superb pianist Alexander Lonquich plays Schubert’s sublime last piano sonata and later he combines forces with Nicolas Altstaedt and Barnabas Keleman for an evening of classic piano trios by Schubert, Brahms and Beethoven.
+On Saturday the superb pianist Aleksandar Madžar plays Schumann’s Fantasy in C and later he combines forces with Nicolas Altstaedt and Barnabas Keleman for an evening of classic piano trios by Schubert, Brahms and Beethoven.
 The late night concert is a Spanish programme for guitar given by the brilliant young Turkish guitarist Emre Gokalp.

 One of the greatest British singers, Sir John Tomlinson joins me on Sunday for a performance of Schubert’s Winterreise and later in the afternoon he is interviewed by Christopher Cook about his life in music.